 My favorite type of physical puzzles are the Rubik-type puzzles called Magic Polyhedrons.
 These puzzles screams: “group theory” and “combinatorics”!

 A magic polyhedron type of puzzle is essentially defined by the cuts and the solid it cuts into.
 The cuts defines the mathematical essence of the puzzle, while the solid shape gives the puzzle a flavor.
 Same cuts can be applied to different solids, yet still resulting the same puzzle mathematically.
 For example, a tic-tac-toe cut applied to a cube results the Rubic's Cube, and appling it to a sphere results a Rubic Ball.
-The same tic-tac-toe cut can be applied to octahedron for example.
+The same tic-tac-toe cut can be applied to octahedron or other shapes.